EURO qualifiers: what to watch out for

 Lichtsteiner resumes Swiss role

-The top three in Group D are unbeaten, but third-placed Switzerland will hope to reduce that number to one as they visit Denmark, in second, before hosting leaders the Republic of Ireland.
-Coach Vladimir Petković has called up captain Stephan Lichtsteiner for the first time since March, though Xherdan Shaqiri – who has renounced his international retirement – is ruled out with a calf injury.
-Petković said: "I have always maintained contact with Lichtsteiner and he always behaved impeccably.
+The front three in Group D are unbeaten, though third-placed Switzerland will hope to cut that number to one as they visit Denmark, in second, before hosting leaders Republic of Ireland.
+Coach Vladimir Petković has called up captain Stephan Lichtsteiner for the first time since March, but Xherdan Shaqiri – who has revoked his international retirement – is out with a calf injury.
+Petković said: "I have always kept contact with Lichtsteiner and he always behaved impeccably.
 He has shown that he is always ready, whether he plays or not.
 He is still our captain and our leader."

 Saturday: Georgia v Republic of Ireland (15:00 CET), Denmark v Switzerland (18:00 CET)